top of page

 We Want: Motivated Team Players

-This is an outdoor emergency service
+Water Safety: An outdoor emergency service

 and community education team.

-Science and Ecology Geeks
+Seeking: Avid Outdoors Science and Ecology Geeks

-(College Credit and Work Experience)
+(College Credit and Work Experience available)

 or

-Safety and Survival Enthusiasts
+Water Safety and Survival Enthusiasts

 (Prepare for Professional Rescue Certification)